sestsom/stefansommarsjo.com/content/posts/improve-with-ai.md

 +++
 author = "Stefan Sommarsjö"
-title = "How AI Can Improve Project Planning and Management" date = "2023-01-19" description = "How AI Can Improve Project Planning and Management" tags = [
+title = "How AI can improve project planning and management" date = "2023-01-19" description = "Future of project planning and management" tags = [
     "AI",
 ]